cavefungi/cavefungi/README.md

 - 👋 Hi, I’m @cavefungi 👋
 I love microbes, especially fungi (Ascomycete)!
-I am a geek of Microbiology, Molecular Biology, and Genomics with PhD.
+I am a geek of Microbiology, Molecular Biology, and Genomics with PhD in the lab, At home, I am dedicated mama for lovely girls.
 - 👀 I’m interested in ...brewing at home!
 I love brewing Umeshu (Japanese plum sake) and Limonchello (Italian lemon liquor).
 I am looking for new microbe strains for cheese fermentation!
 - 🌱 I’m currently learning ...better alignment idea for genome data analysis.
 Learning...
 Learning...Learning...
 - 📫 How to reach me ... email: sacampen@uwalumni.com